klausman/golop/README.md

 Go is that it the binary can simply be copied to machines of a compatible architecture (and libc), since it is statically linked.

-## Known Bugs
+## Known Bugs and Limitations

-Golop does not cope well with multiple instances of `emerge` currently running, or with several having started around the same time and all but one having terminated.
-Doing this right would require a change to the Portage log format.
-Future versions of Golop may implement the same heuristics as `genlop` does.
+Golop tries to figure out the list of currently running compiles by looking at the argv of running processes (via the `proc` filesystem).
+In places where this filesystem is not accessible, it will break.
+Golop also relies on the format of the command line mangling the Portage sandbox does (package names enclosed in `[]` and `sandbox` being part of `argv[0]`), so it will also break if Portage ever changes that format.

 There are currently no tests.